Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-02/README.md

   <img src='images/Break-Out-Bricks-sizes-3.png' />
 </figure>

-### Why solbve these challenges?
+### Why solve these challenges?

-These challenges are similar to questions asked at technical interviews solving these problems is great preparation the future!
+These challenges are similar to questions asked at technical interviews solving these problems is great preparation for the future!

-These problems also stretch your knowledge of JavaScript and give you opportunity to practice your craft!
-The tutorial includes arrays and objects which are core features of the langauges and the basis for advanced topics.
+These problems also stretch your knowledge of JavaScript and give you an opportunity to practice your craft!
+The tutorial includes arrays and objects which are core features of the language and the basis for advanced topics.
 The tutorial will push your knowledge with more advanced topics like multidimensional arrays and complex conditional statements.

 ## Breakout Tutorial Challenges